Montenegro fires coach for boycotting Kosovo game

-PODGORICA, Montenegro (AP) — Montenegro has fired national coach Ljubisa Tumbakovic after he boycotted a European Championship qualifier against Kosovo.
+PODGORICA, Montenegro (AP) — Montenegro has fired national coach Ljubisa Tumbakovic after he boycotted the European Championship qualifier against Kosovo.

 Tumbakovic did not turn up on Friday for the game, which Montenegro drew 1-1 in a dent to its hopes of reaching its first major tournament.

-The Montenegro Football Association says its board voted unanimously to fire Tumbakovic for the “unpleasant surprise and violation of professional obligations defined in his contract.”
+The Montenegro Football Association said its board voted unanimously at an emergency meeting after the game to fire Tumbakovic for breach of contract.

+“Members of the executive board have brought a unified decision to dismiss the current coach of the national team … because of his decision not to lead the team in the aforementioned match, which represents an unpleasant surprise and violation of professional obligations defined in his contract,” the FA said in a statement.

 Tumbakovic is from Serbia, where state-controlled media has launched a campaign against Serbs playing in games with Kosovo, which declared its independence from Serbia in 2008.
 Serbia does not recognize Kosovo’s statehood.